Uffington Castle

 The original defensive ditch was V-shaped with a small box rampart in front and a larger one behind it.
 Timber posts stood on the ramparts.
 Later the ditch was deepened and the extra material dumped on top of the ramparts to increase their size.
 A parapet wall of sarsen stones lined the top of the innermost rampart.
 It is very close to the Uffington White Horse on White Horse Hill.

 Excavations

-Excavations have indicated that it was probably built in the 7th or 8th century BC and continued to be occupied throughout the Iron Age.
+Excavations have indicated that it was probably built in the 8th or 7th century BCE and continued to be occupied throughout the Iron Age.
 Isolated postholes were found inside the fort but no evidence of buildings.
 Pottery, loom weights and animal bone finds suggest some form of occupation however.
 The most activity appears to have been during the Roman period as the artefacts recovered from the upper fills of the ditch attest.
-The ramparts were remodelled to provide more entrances, and a shrine seems to have been built in the early 4th century AD.
+The ramparts were remodelled to provide more entrances, and a shrine seems to have been built in the early 4th century CE.
 Two oblong mounds, one containing 46 Romano-British burials and one containing eight Saxon burials, lie nearby.